Researchers map global migration using AI-driven models

 What happened

-The study by Gaskin and Abel, published in Nature on 10 June 2026, provides AI-based annual estimates of human migration between 230 countries and territories for 1990-2023, Nature reports.
-The authors find global migration increased from 13 million people per year in 2000 to around 35 million in 2023, and they describe the resulting output as the most detailed global migration maps produced in 33 years, according to Nature.
-The paper notes drivers shaping patterns of movement including economic change, climate, conflict and policy reforms, and highlights historical events such as nearly 950,000 people moving from Rwanda to the Democratic Republic of the Congo in 1994 following the Rwandan civil war, per Nature.
-The study is accompanied by an interactive dataset and maps made available by the researchers, Nature reports.
-Wolfgang Lutz is quoted in the article saying the data will be useful for "planning purposes where migration is relevant", such as schooling, social benefits and labour markets, Nature reports.
+The paper, "Deep learning four decades of human migration," appeared in Nature (volume 655, pages 148-157) on 10 June 2026, accompanied by an interactive dataset and maps, Nature's coverage reports.
+The authors estimate that global migration climbed from about 13 million people per year in 2000 to roughly 35 million in 2023, and describe the result as the most spatially and temporally detailed global migration reconstruction produced in 33 years.
+Nature's news coverage highlights historical spikes the dataset captures, including an estimated 950,000 people moving from Rwanda to the Democratic Republic of the Congo in 1994 after the Rwandan civil war.
+Demographer Wolfgang Lutz, quoted in Nature's article, said the data will be useful for "planning purposes where migration is relevant," citing schooling, social benefits and labour markets as examples.

 What to watch